 Moringa is the sole genus in the flowering plant family Moringaceae.
 The genus Moringa, in turn, is made up of 13 species.
-The species most common, and which is the main subject of this book is the species called “Moringa Oleifera.”
+The species most common, and which is the main subject of this book, is the species called “Moringa Oleifera.”
 Moringa Oleifera is found in many tropical and sub-tropical regions.
-Moringa can be grown in the even the harshest and driest of soils, where barely anything else will grow.
-In fact, one of the nicknames of Moringa is “never die” due to its incredible ability to survive harsh weather and even drought.
+Moringa can be grown in even the harshest and driest of soils, where barely anything else will grow.
+One of the nicknames of Moringa is “never die” due to its incredible ability to survive harsh weather and even drought.